-I am Ken Crawford, a newly ordained Catholic Deacon in the Diocese of Sacramento, California.
+I am Ken Crawford, an ordained Catholic Deacon in the Diocese of Sacramento, California.
 I was ordained on June 30th, 2018 at the Cathedral of the Blessed Sacrament by Bishop Jaime Soto.
-This website is a journal of my life as a Deacon.
-My intent is to post a journal entry every weekday morning (and perhaps some Saturdays) in 3 formats: video, audio podcast and text blog-post.
+This website is where I post information about my various ministries and events.

 Some background on me: